 - to co‐ordinate and convene committee meetings

-- to communicate with staff about all work related matters
+- to communicate with staff about all work-related matters

 Storage and Security

-A record of each visit to the EC website is logged – this is a small data file known as a cookie.
+A record of each visit to the Emerald website is logged – this is a small data file known as a cookie.
 A cookie does not identify individuals personally, but it does identify computers.
 Browser setting can be adjusted to disable cookies.